51 Foods That Start With U: The Unbelievable Food List!

 In Bolivia, ullucos are a traditional food in Catholic Holy Week celebrations.
 They are not suitable for baking or frying but they can be cooked in many other ways.
 One of the more popular forms is pickled ullucos.

-15. Ube
+14. Ube

-Ube is probably one of the most well known foods that start with u.
-It is a bright purple yam from the Philippines, a cousin to other sweet potatoes.
-It’s a brilliantly purple sweet potato with a mellow taste and sweet flavor, and it commonly used in desserts.
+Ube is probably one of the most well-known foods that start with u.
+It is a bright purple yam from the Philippines, with a mellow taste and sweet flavor, and is a cousin to other sweet potatoes.

 If you are active on social media, there’s a high chance you have come across pictures of aesthetically pleasing purple-colored desserts; gorgeous lavender ice-creams, macaroons, brownies, cream puffs / puff pastry, waffles batters, pancakes, you name it.
-These beautiful dark-hue-colored desserts all contain Ube!

 Ube doesn’t taste exactly like regular sweet potatoes; it isn’t over-the-top sweet, it can be described as creamy and coconut-like with a mellow, vanilla-like, nutty flavor.

-16. Upland Cress
+15. Upland Cress

 🍲 Foods That Start With U: Savory Dishes